Imran-Shovon/React/README.md

 - useEffect()

 - Add JSON viwer extension to your chrome.
 - Add CORS extension to your chrome.
+(After using corsproxy.io link you won't need this extension.)